 - Pumpkinhead from Pumpkinhead is a demon with a pumpkin-like head.
 Apart from the gourd cranium, Pumpkinhead is usually passed on from person to person, given corporeal form from the corpse of the last person who summoned the last Pumpkinhead.

 - One of the many monsters in The Cabin in the Woods is a tall figure with a jack o'lantern for a head that breaths fire.

 Folklore & Mythology

 - Tale of Stingy Jack stated above.

 - In the Goosebumps book "Attack of the Jack O'Lanterns", the main characters are forced to trick or treat all night by a group of entities that can breath fire with jack o'lanterns for head.
 The are revealed to be aliens by the end.

-- The character is a recurring demon in the Shin Megami Tensei franchise, under the name Pyro Jack.
-It has a pumpkin head, carries a candle and is the fiery counterpart to the mascot Jack Frost.
+- The character is a recurring demon in the Shin Megami Tensei franchise, under the name Jack O'Lantern.
+(Usually changed to Pyro Jack in translation for space reasons) It has a pumpkin head, carries a candle and is the fiery counterpart to the mascot Jack Frost.